 Finding that peace requires an element of surrendering control and allowing the messy beauty of life to be ok.
 I took my orientation call from Haida Gwaii, a spectacular remote island on the west coast of Canada.
 Not six weeks later, I tripped and sustained a mild concussion and some broken teeth.
 That made coaching challenging sometimes and I learned a lot about taking care of myself first, which in its way was a huge gift to my clients.

 My final pod call was enjoyed while sitting in a gazebo on the ocean’s shore in Nova Scotia, Canada.
-I didn’t even realize until right now that my Certification journey started and ended on the Canada’s west and east coasts.
+I didn't even realize until right now that even though I live in Toronto, my Certification journey started and ended on Canada's west and east coasts.
 How cool is that?